rodrigoprimo/social-connect/readme.txt

 * Initial beta release.

 == Upgrade Notice ==

+= 0.7 =
+* Upgrade to be able to customise Social Connect widget & use in Polish.

 = 0.6 =
 * Important Upgrade: If you are running WordPress 3.0, you must upgrade.
 For versions 3.1 and above, this is an optional upgrade.